madara-alliance/madara/README.md

 </div>

-# 👽 Deoxys: Starknet full node client on Substrate
+# 👽 Deoxys: Starknet full node client

+Deoxys is a powerfull Starknet full node client written in Rust from @KasarLabs.

 ## Table of Contents